Researching facts to make sure the public is properly informed and the information is easily understood.

 The 2020 Vice Presidential Debate

 The September 2020 Presidential Debate was not the easiest to follow.
 Luckily, the Vice Presidential Debate seemed much more orderly.
-It helps to better understand the message when both side are equally respectful of one another.
+It helps to better understand the message when both sides are equally respectful of one another.
 As with any debate, it can sometimes veer off topic.
 It is not easy trying to make sure everything you hear is factual as it's being said.
 Going back to research what was heard can be very beneficial.
 Vice President Pence disagreed with much of what Senator Harris claimed during the debate.
 Harris was determined to defend herself whenever she felt her reputation was being threatened.

 Hoax and Pandemics